niallpcarroll/expensescalculator/README.md

    - [GitHub](https://github.com/) - used for hosting the program's source code.
    - [Gitpod](https://www.gitpod.io/) - used as a workspace for developing the code and testing the program.
    - Git - used for version control.
-   - [Google Sheets](https://docs.google.com/spreadsheets/) - used for storing edited and saved user data.
+   - [Google Sheets](https://docs.google.com/spreadsheets/) - used for storing user data.
    - [Google Cloud Platform](https://cloud.google.com/) - used to provide the APIs for connecting the data sheets with the Python code.
    - [Heroku](https://heroku.com/apps) - used for deploying the project.
    - [PEP8 Validator](https://pep8ci.herokuapp.com/#) - used for validating the Python code.